 Mattresses & Changing Pads – Should be avoided because it isn’t something you can easily clean and still can harbor bacteria and bugs.
-Over time mattresses loose their shape, springs can come up and any unevenness to the mattress can pose a risk to infants.
-Not to imagine all the things baby’s can do on them; the three p’s pee, poop and puke.
+Over time mattresses lose their shape, springs can come up and any unevenness to the mattress can pose a risk to infants.
+Not to imagine all the things baby’s can do on them; the three p’s pee, poop, and puke.

 Other important things you should keep in mind when buying used items:

 - Request instruction manuals when purchasing complicated items such as furniture.
-Many manuals are available online in a easy down loadable printable PDF format.
+Many manuals are available online in an easy downloadable printable PDF format.